4/30/2025

 Ben Cleave

-And that totally makes sense and the strategic and financial rationale here is certainly appropriate.
-Jim, is it a fair characterization that maybe some part of this business was included in your initial guidance back in January, February and now there's no part of this on a go-forward basis that's included.
-So the effective reiteration of guidance that you have today is kind of better than it looks because there's an exited business now that's no longer included.
+And that totally makes sense.
+I mean, the strategic and financial rationale here is certainly appropriate.
+I guess, Jim, is it a fair characterization then that maybe some part of this business was included in your initial guidance, you know, back in January, February, and now there's, you know, no part of this on a go-forward basis that's included.
+And so the, you know, kind of, you know, effective reiteration of guidance that you have today is, is kind of better than it looks because there's an exited business now that's no longer included?

 speaker